 “Well, we certainly had more than enough of bad luck before them, didn’t we?
 The world needs to balance itself back out.
 Do you think that’s why we got them as wonderful as they are?”

 “I don’t know, but that’s as good as a theory as any.”
-David kissed his pseudo-wife’s neck gently.
+David kissed her neck gently.
 “Are you afraid for them?”

 “Every moment of every day.”
 River answered truthfully.
 “You?”

 “All those moments and all the moments in the nights too.”
 David sighed.
 “We did some stupid things, didn’t we Rivs?”